Hida Folk Village 飛騨民俗村

-Once a mountain farming village, Hida Folk Village has 30 buildings up to 500 years old that show what life was like centuries ago.
+Once a mountain farming village, Hida Folk Village (Hida no Sato) has 30 buildings up to 200 years old that show what life was like centuries ago.
 The village also offers demonstrations of traditional crafts.

 The gassho style houses have steeply peaked thatched roofs to allow snow to slide off easily